GeekyYouthsInfo/geekyyouthsinfo.github.io/README.md

-# TheGeeksInfo - Bridging Classroom & Industry
+# TheGeeksInfo - Bridging Business & Technology

 Welcome to TheGeeksInfo's official website repository!
 We are an innovative IT company and startup dedicated to bridging the gap between classroom education and industry requirements through cutting-edge software engineering services and hands-on training programs.